 The only way to get a feel for what is a reasonable harvesting strategy for any given location is to start with restraint, then work at developing an intimacy and understanding of the that location over multiple seasons.

-The slow spore release reproductive strategy of chanterelles explains why they have evolved chemical resistance to insects and slugs – see here for a fascinating further insight into this.
+The slow spore release reproductive strategy of chanterelles explains why they have evolved chemical resistance to insects – see here for a fascinating further insight into this.

 “Less than 1% of golden chanterelles were infested with larvae, compared to 40% – 80% in other fungal taxa” (Hackman & Meinander 1979)